 “Proactive people are agents of change and choose not to be victims, to be reactive, or to blame others.” – Stephen Covey.

-Proactive people choose the hard decision for a reason.
+Proactive people choose the hard decision for a reason and proactively communicate it.
 Understanding why something must happen or the next right thing is empowering, even if it’s the only good option.

 Methods to build quality responses: